sudoallows a permitted user to execute a command as the superuser or another user, as specified by the security policy.

 sudobinary.
 If no sudo.conf(5) file is present, or it contains no

-sudo will exit with a value of 0 if the
+sudo exits with a value of 1 if

 sudo cannot stat(2) one or more

 stderr.
 (If the directory does not exist or if it is not really a directory,

 the entry is ignored and no error is printed.)
 This should not happen under